ptz-csci-155/refresher-zksingh/README.md

 __Discussion__

-Please use the following avenues which are listed in decreasnig order of preference.
+Please use the following avenues which are listed in decreasing order of preference.
 - the [class forum](https://habibedu.facebook.com/groups/354167592088891/)
 - discuss with your peers
 - talk to me in our meeting